saarami/Moveo-Coding-Task-AI-Crypto-advisor/docs/implementation_plan.md

 Tasks:
 - Connect CoinGecko for prices
-- Connect CryptoPanic for news
+- Connect NewsData.io for news
 - Connect OpenRouter or Hugging Face for AI insight
 - Keep static fallback for each external service
 - Store the generated external/fallback response in `daily_content`